Good Intentions, Broken Trust, & Practices of Accountability in the Deep South

 This piece was originally written on the night of November 13th, 2019.

 Jimmie, Sylvia, Arrie, Lizzie, Carolyn, Dorothy, and Kerwyn are all Black women, and I am a white woman.
-I stood before them, an outsider from the city, representing ioby and the Robert Wood Johnson Foundation, who was funding this Phase 0 research project.
+I stood before them, an outsider from the city, representing ioby and the Robert Wood Johnson Foundation, who was funding this research.
 I knew that they were mostly there because my local contact had leaned on them to attend this training as a favor to her.
 I felt awkward.

 I was moving through my presentation, not feeling much from the room.
 About a quarter of the way through, I stopped to encourage the women to ask questions or stop me if I was moving too quickly.
 Some questions came.
 Then some dialogue.
 Then the heart of the matter.